 ISO 27001 in More Detail

-ISO 27001 was first published in 2005 and was revised and updated in 2013.
 The standard aims to set out the general requirements for an information security management system.
 Divided into sections, it addresses topics such as leadership, operation, performance evaluation and improvement.

 ISO 27001 also specifies the categories of documentation that must be incorporated within the system, including a security policy, security objectives and processes for risk assessment and treatment.